 I feel like this was the one thing I had a big problem with.
 I find stories like this hard.
 I know it’s realistic – love is complicated, and I get that.
 It’s easy to end up in a situation you don’t know how to resolve without hurting someone, particularly when you’re young and inexperienced.
 But that doesn’t make it any easier to read about.
 I have a really hard time rooting for two people to get together when they’re otherwise involved, even if they’re the protagonists, even if they “belong together” and even if the other person or people are painted as being sub-par partners.
 Because I have enough life experience to know it’s rarely that simple, and that no one deserves to be treated like that, even if the relationship isn’t happy.

 So I had a really hard time rooting for Anna and Étienne to get together because of Ellie.
 Though her character isn’t very well developed and she’s purposely kept as a one-dimensional, unlikeable character, so it’s easy to dismiss her and just want her out of the way.
 That’s unfair to her, and it makes Étienne and Anna come off as pretty schmuck-ish in my estimation.

-Personal bias aside, the book was enjoyable.
-It didn’t have a ton of depth, but it was a fun read.
+Moral issues aside, the book was an enjoyable enough read.
+It didn’t have a ton of depth, but it was just about entertaining enough to keep going with.
 It curbed the cravings of my literary sweet tooth, and there were moments that I really enjoyed.
 Plus, Paris.
 So y’know.

 Author: Stephanie Perkins